-The participants are Indonesian science teachers who have used synchronous learning.
-For its collection, the convenience sampling technique was used.
-Participants and the college's ethics committee carry out and approve ethical procedures.
+committee carry out and approve ethical procedures.
 Protection of participants' privacy to maintain research ethics, the complete identity of participants is disguised as done by (Hammersley & Traianou, 2012).
 The purpose of the research is determined before entering any data.
-Participants were informed that they could only provide information if they agreed to participate in the study.
+Participants were informed that they could only provide information if they agreed to participate in the research.